ishan16696/APS_assignment1/README.md

 ○ back() - return the last element(value) in the vector.

-## Statement : A large integer library, similar to what we have in Java as BigInteger.
+## A large integer library, similar to what we have in Java as BigInteger.

 Library provide functionalities to store arbitrarily large integer and perform basic math operations.

 Operations: Add, Subtract, Multiply, Divide.

+## AVL implementation from Scratch

+It can perform insertion , deletion, search and search for Kth smallest no in tree.

+**Happy Learning**